In this post, we will cover how to install latest version of Ansible on Ubuntu 22.04 LTS (Jammy Jellyfish) and 20.04 LTS (Focal Fossa).

 $ cd demo/ $ ansible --version

-Great, ansible is now reading our project’s ansible configuration file.
+Great, ansible is now reading our project’s configuration file.
 Let’s verify the managed nodes connectivity using ansible ad-hoc command,

 $ ansible all -m ping